-The generator of OA-GAN consists of a face occlusionaware module and a face completion module, which aims at detecting and restoring the occlusions, respectively.
-The face occlusion-aware module has an encoder-decoder architecture consisting of six residual blocks [27], with instance normalization [28] and ReLU layers after every convolution and deconvolution layers in our generator, and uses a convolution layer where \odot represents the element-wise multiplication, M represents the mask. $Feat{non_occ}$ represents the occlusion-free feature map which is fed into the face completion module.
-Feat represents the intermediate face feature of the encoder-decoder network in the occlusion-aware module.
-The face completion module also follows an encoder-decoder architecture which takes the non-occluded feature map (defined by Equation (1)) as input and generates the texture of occluded regions.
-Similarly, Instance Normalization and ReLU layers are followed by every convolution and deconvolution layer in face completion module.
-The detailed generator architecture is shown in Table I.

-59 60 with a sigmoid activation function to regress the occlusion mask.
+The generator of OA-GAN consists of a face occlusionaware module and a face completion module, which aims at detecting and restoring from the occlusions, respectively.
+The face occlusion-aware module has an encoder-decoder architecture consisting of six residual blocks [26], with instance normalization [27] and ReLU layers after every convolution and deconvolution layers in our generator.
+We use a convolution layer with a sigmoid activation function to regress the occlusion mask.
 The regressed occlusion mask is a 0-1 filter (0 for occlusion and 1 otherwise) which can be used to keep the texture of non-occluded regions unchanged.

-$$Feat{non \ occ} = M \odot Feat,$$ (1)
+$$Feat{non\ occ} = M \odot Feat, \tag{1}$$